Emily-Jiang/vsummit-12factor-app-a/README.md

 The example calls one endpoint from another JAX-RS resource where generated Rest Client is injected as CDI bean.

 ### Create a docker image
-Build the project by executing the following command
+Build a docker for this project by executing the following command

     mvn verify
     docker build -t liberty-service-a:1.0 .